LIVING IN ASIA?

 Many people’s UK pension assets comprise of multiple schemes.
 The consolidation of these in to one cost-effective, tax-efficient, flexible and accessible scheme offers an attractive proposition, and brings peace of mind to those of us living abroad.

-Trying to make sense of multiple UK pensions whilst living in China, and attempting to consider where they are best placed etc. could represent a logistical nightmare!
+Trying to make sense of multiple UK pensions whilst living in Asia, and attempting to consider where they are best placed etc. could represent a logistical nightmare!

 We can help you make sense of things, and explore your options...